|

 creating a cyst and sending her to her doctor for cyst drainage

 and biopsy.
-She lives with lymphedema which went diagnosed
+She lives with lymphedema which went

 as "fat necrosis" for a long time until it turned into Stage 2

-lymphedema with fibrosis.
+Program.
 Jane lives with her husband and

-cocker spaniel, Betsy, in NYC and Connecticut.
+cocker spaniel, Emily, in NYC and Connecticut.
+She is

 top of page